Nambu Non-equilibrium Thermodynamics: Axiomatic Formulation and Foundation: Introduction

-Non-equilibrium thermodynamics has long focused primarily on dissipative phenomena.
-Onsager\cite{Onsager_1931,Onsager_1931_2} pioneered a comprehensive formulation of non-equilibrium thermodynamics based on linear response theory, incorporating entropy and transport coefficients.

-However, the validity of this formulation relies critically on two assumptions: the proximity of the system to equilibrium and the principle of detailed balance.
-As a result, the theory is fundamentally tailored to describing dissipative processes that drive systems toward equilibrium.
+Non-equilibrium thermodynamics has traditionally focused on dissipative processes.
+Onsager \cite{Onsager_1931,Onsager_1931_2} pioneered a comprehensive formulation of non-equilibrium thermodynamics based on linear response theory, incorporating entropy and transport coefficients.
+However, the validity of this formulation relies critically on two assumptions: proximity to equilibrium and the principle of detailed balance.
+As a result, the theory is essentially limited to describing dissipative processes that drive systems toward equilibrium. \\